enisn/SavableObject/README.md

 ## How To Use
->Create your object like below
+>Create your object like below:

         public class AccountDetails : SavableObject
     {
         public string Email { get; set; }
         public string Username { get; set; }